ARIZONA SUMMIT LAW SCHOOL

 What is the most rewarding part of your job?

 The personal, financial, and emotional recovery of my clients.
 It is that final handshake, decree, judgment, or check.
-It is earning the satisfaction and trust of my client and sincere hope that my clients never require my services again after an injury, family dispute, or other loss.
+It is earning the satisfaction and trust of my client and sincere hope that my clients never require my services again after an injury, loss, or traumatic family event.